aliceminotto/lab_journal/lab_journal_november.md

 * fixed the ValueError (the annotation were pushing the image size to be wrong, that cause i was using -1000 on all the plots but the y axis range is actually changing).

 * launched both codes on 50 runs (will put the code toghtther? or meybe not for velocity reasons?).
+Changed yaxis limits (and x too) for derivatives plot so that we can se better the interesting part.
+Again, it looks like c as no effects.

+* started to write code to plot distribution of length of effector genes and TEs (starting from pts#plotdata.p), it is **~/model_scripts/histogram_plots.py**.